 When using the Node API, input APIs come in in the following way:

 const swaggerJSDoc = ;const swaggerDefinition =...basePath: '/' // Base path (optional);const options =swaggerDefinitionapis: './example/v2/routes*.js' // <-- not in the definition, but in the options;const swaggerSpec = ;

 Get started by documenting your code.

 swagger-jsdoc uses node glob module in the background when taking your files.
 This means that you can use patterns such as

-- Fork this project and clone locally
+- Fork the project and clone it locally.